yoelcortes/flexsolve/README.rst

 Documentation
 -------------

-Flexsolve includes the following solvers:
+Flexsolve solvers can solve a variety of specifications:

 * Solve x where f(x) = x: